Dynamics of magnetoviscous warped discs around compact objects: Local fluid-parcel analysis

-As mentioned, these expressions are `exact' for orbits outside black holes but they need to be truncated to ${\cal O} (q)$ for accreting neutron stars as their exterior spacetime is not Kerr \cite[see, e.g.,][]{pap17}.
+As mentioned, these expressions are `exact' for orbits outside black holes but they need to be truncated to ${\cal O} (q)$ for accreting neutron stars as their exterior spacetime is not Kerr (see, e.g., Ref.~\cite{pap17}).
 In fact, if we want to amend~\eqref{oscillatorsK} with the aforementioned hydrodynamical forces (i.e., expressions \ref{eq:pressuref} and \ref{eq:dragf}) we should interpret them as quasi-Newtonian equations [the error involved in doing this approximation is ${\cal O} (x)$ in the solutions $\delta r, \delta \theta$].
 The resulting system reads

-where we have replaced $\delta \theta \sim \psi$ and introduced the horizontal and perpendicular drag coefficients $ \lambda, \lambda_\perp$.
-This system of equations generalises the analysis of LP07 by including relativistic orbital frequencies and a dissipative term in the warp's equation of motion (see their Section 4.1).
+where we have replaced $\delta \theta \sim \psi$ and introduced the horizontal and perpendicular drag coefficients $ \lambda, \lambda_\perp$. {This replacement is motivated physically by the definition \eqref{eq:vectorwarp}: warp measures relative tilts and thus out-of-plane, angular oscillations should set the characteristic scales of local variability.} Note that the system of equations \eqref{equrad1} and \eqref{equz1} generalise the analysis of LP07 by including relativistic orbital frequencies and a dissipative term in the warp's equation of motion (see their Section 4.1).

 The solution of the warp equation \eqref{equz1} (with an appropriate choice of initial conditions) can be written as \be \psi (t) = \psi_0 e^{-\lambda_\perp t/ 2} \sin \omega_\theta t, \ee where $\psi_0$ is a constant amplitude and $ \omega_\theta = ( \Omega_\theta^2 - \lambda^2_\perp/4 )^{1/2}$.
 In the case of weak damping, $\lambda_\perp \ll \Omega_\theta$, we can approximate $\omega_\theta \approx \Omega_\theta \approx \Omega_0$, and the solution is oscillatory over an interval $t \sim 1/\lambda_\perp$.
 The opposite case of strong damping, $\lambda_\perp \gg \Omega_\theta$, is characterised by an imaginary $\omega_\theta = i ( \lambda^2_\perp/4 - \Omega_\theta^2 )^{1/2} = i \tilde{\omega}_\theta$ and the time evolution is a purely exponential decay with a late time profile $\psi \sim e^{(\tilde{\omega}_\theta-\lambda_\perp/2 ) t}$.
 These two limiting cases provide a link to the previous torque-based tearing radius calculation: weak (strong) damping is associated with a dominant LT (viscous) torque.
 A necessary condition for the disc to be driven to a tearing regime is that it should be allowed to oscillate perpendicularly (LT precession) over several orbital periods so that adjacent rings can develop a sufficiently large relative displacement.